amirhosseinzlf/SMARLA/README.md

 ## RQ3.
 What is the effect of the abstraction level on the safety monitoring component?

-*We aim in this research question to investigate if and how different levels of state abstraction affect the safety violation prediction capabilities of the model.
+*We aim to investigate if and how different levels of state abstraction can affect safety violation prediction.
 Specifically, we want to study the impact of state abstraction levels on (1) the accuracy of the safety violation prediction model after training, and (2) the accuracy of the ML model in operation.
-Our goal is to gain insights into the possible trade-offs between the size of the feature space and the granularity of information captured by features, both determined by the abstraction level.
-Such an analysis aims to provide guidance in selecting proper abstraction levels in practice.*
+Our goal is to understand the possible trade-offs between the size of the feature space and the granularity of information captured by features, both determined by the abstraction level.
+In order to provide guidance in selecting proper abstraction levels in practice.*

 To answer this research question, we studied how different levels of state abstraction affect the performance of the safety violation prediction model in the training phase and in operation.

-**The accuracy of the Random Forest model after training with different abstraction levels.** This aspect involves evaluating the performance of the Random Forest model once it has been trained on the available training data.
-To build our dataset, we sampled 2200 episodes through random execution of the RL agent, including 215 unsafe episodes for Cart-Pole and 279 unsafe episodes for Mountain-Car.
-We randomly sampled 70% of the dataset to train and 30% to compute the F1-scores of the models using different levels of abstraction d.
+**The accuracy of the safety monitor after training with different abstraction levels.** This section entails the assessment of the safety monitor's performance after training.
+For the training dataset, we generated 2200 episodes by random execution of the RL agent (the training dataset contains 215 unsafe episodes for the Cart-Pole environment and 279 unsafe episodes for the Mountain-Car environment).
+Subsequently, 70% of the dataset was randomly selected for training purposes, while the remaining 30% was used for computing the F1 scores of the models at various levels of abstraction denoted by d.

 A lower abstraction level implies finer-grained states, while higher abstraction levels represent coarser ones that lead to a smaller feature space.

-Based on the analysis, we observed that higher abstraction levels lead to lower accuracy in predicting safety violations, above a threshold of 0.3 for Cart-Pole and 1000 for Mountain-Car.
-This is attributed to the smaller feature space associated with higher levels of abstraction.
-As the abstraction level decreases, the feature space grows larger, allowing for more precise information to be captured by features.
-Consequently, the accuracy of the safety violation prediction model tends to increase until it eventually plateaus and then starts to decrease.
-This decrease occurs due to the very large number of abstract states, making it more challenging to learn in a larger feature space.
+Based on the analysis, we observed that higher abstraction levels (coarser abstraction levels) lead to lower accuracy, for example above 0.3 for Cart-Pole and 1000 for Mountain-Car the accuracy starts decreasing.
+This is because of the smaller feature space as a result of higher abstraction levels.
+As the abstraction level decreases, the feature space gets larger and can capture more precise information by features.
+Thus, the accuracy increases until it plateaus and then starts to decrease.
+This decrease is related to the very large number of abstract states and the difficulty of learning from large feature space.

-This suggests that there is an optimal range of abstraction that yields the highest accuracy in predicting safety violations.
-Going beyond this optimal range can reduce the performance of safety monitoring.
+Consequently, there is an optimal range of abstraction that results in the highest accuracy in predicting safety violations.
 This optimal range of abstraction level depends on the environment, the RL agent, and the reward.
-This arises from the fact that the calculation of Q-values, which are used in the abstraction process, relies heavily on the reward signal.
-Consequently, the choice of reward function significantly influences the optimal range of abstraction levels.
+The computation of Q-values relies on the reward signal, and the abstraction process utilizes the Q-values.
+Consequently, the difference in the reward function significantly influences the optimal range of abstraction levels.

-Indeed, our empirical analysis revealed that abstraction levels ranging from 0.1 to 0.3 result in the highest accuracy for Cart-Pole while for Mountain-Car,  abstraction levels from 0.5 to 1000 result in the highest accuracy.
-Therefore, for the next experiments, we consider the abstraction levels within the optimal ranges of each case study.
+Our analysis revealed that abstraction levels ranging from 0.1 to 0.3 result in the highest accuracy for Cart-Pole while for Mountain-Car, abstraction levels from 0.5 to 1000 result in the highest accuracy.
+We consider the abstraction levels within such optimal ranges of each case study for the next experiment.

 <!-- <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/23516995/169616496-bebacddf-cb97-4ab3-bcf9-cfb8b654a4ee.png">